WebFiori/docs/routing.md

 ```
 ### Closure Route

 A closure route is a route to a user defined code that will be executed when the resource is requested.
 In other terms, it is a function that will be called when a request is made.
-It is simply an Anonymous Function.Suppose that we would like to create a route to a function that will output `Hello Mr.{A_Name}` When its called.
+It is simply an Anonymous Function.
+Suppose that a developer would like to create a route to a function that will output `Hello Mr.{A_Name}` When its called.
 The URL that will be requested will have the form `https://example.com/say-hello-to/{A_Name}`.
-As you can see, we have added the name as a generic path variable in the URL.
+As noticed,a generic path variable in the URL is added which will hold the name that the function will say hello to.

 The value of the variable can be accessed using the method [`Router::getVarValue()`](https://webfiori.com/docs/webfiori/framework/router/Router#getVarValue).
-All what we have to do is to pass variable name and the method will return its value.The following code sample shows how its done.
+All what needed to be done is to pass variable name and the method will return its value.
+The following code sample shows how its done.

 ``` php
 use webfiori\framework\Response;

 class ClosureRoutes {
     public static function create(){
         Router::closure([